HughWarrington/SymPortal_wiki/The-SymPortal-logic.md

-This page details the core logic of the SymPortal analytical framework
+This page details the core logic of the SymPortal analytical framework.

 # Contents
 * [A brief introduction to SymPortal](#a-brief-introduction-to-symportal)
     * [Overview](#overview)